-Kawhi Leonard Sixers Rumors: Spurs Have ‘Strong Interest’ In Package Including Saric, Covington & Draft Picks
+Kawhi Leonard 76ers Rumors: Spurs Have ‘Strong Interest’ In Package Including Saric, Covington And Draft Picks

-The San Antonio Spurs are currently active on the trade market finding the best offer they could get for Kawhi Leonard.
+The San Antonio Spurs are currently active on the trade market finding the best offer they can get for Kawhi Leonard.
 Though they are heavily engaged in trade talks with the Los Angeles Lakers, the Spurs are more interested in trading Leonard to Eastern Conference teams to prevent the Purple and Gold from becoming a major threat in the Western Conference.

 One of the Eastern Conference teams who expressed strong interest in adding Kawhi Leonard to their roster is the Philadelphia 76ers.
-Like the Lakers, the Sixers also have a plethora of trade assets to convince the Spurs to engage in a blockbuster deal.
-According to Jake Fischer of Sports Illustrated, the Sixers have held “serious internal discussions” about bringing Leonard to Philadephia.
+Like the Lakers, the 76ers also have a plethora of trade assets to convince the Spurs to engage in a blockbuster deal.
+According to Jake Fischer of Sports Illustrated, the 76ers have held “serious internal discussions” about bringing Leonard to Philadephia.

 “The Spurs are ramping up Kawhi Leonard trade talks and two Eastern Conference teams appear to be jockeying for position.
 The Philadelphia 76ers have recognized the Spurs’ and L.A.
 Lakers’ urgency to complete a deal, sources say.
 And while the Sixers have not made a formal offer to San Antonio at this time, Philadelphia has held serious internal discussions about acquiring Leonard over the last 48 hours.
 The front office has presented team ownership with several trade scenarios for discussion, sources say.”